Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 T. Colin Campbell Center for Nutrition Studies

-Coffee is the most popular beverage consumed in the early hours of the day by Americans and many others worldwide.
-It’s also one of the highest sources of caffeine, and like other caffeine sources, consuming too much can negatively affect your health over time.
+Coffee is by far the most popular beverage consumed in the early hours of the day by Americans and many others worldwide.
+[1] It’s also one of the most regularly consumed sources of caffeine, making it the subject of frequent health debates.
+Is it bad for us?
+Should we avoid it?
+And if we do, are there healthy alternatives besides water?

-The good news is that coffee does have some health benefits when consumed in moderation.
-It contains some of the highest levels of antioxidants of all foods and drinks consumed in the United States; it has been consistently linked to many health benefits.[1]
-These include preventing Parkinson’s disease, lowering the rates of depression (especially in women), and contributing to liver health.
-It has even been shown to have cardiovascular benefits, promoting healthy arteries when consumed in moderation.
+The good news is that coffee does have numerous health benefits when consumed in moderation.
+It contains some of the highest levels of antioxidants of all foods and drinks commonly consumed and has been consistently linked to many health benefits.[2]
+These include preventing Parkinson’s disease, lowering depression rates (especially in women), and supporting liver health.
+It has even been shown to have cardiovascular benefits.

 Unfortunately, coffee can have negative effects as well.
-Too much caffeine can lead to headaches, anxiety, and high blood pressure.
-It can also lead to insomnia and poor sleep quality, which leave you feeling so tired during the day that you drink more coffee to compensate, creating a vicious cycle of dependence and increasing fatigue.
-Finally, those who add sugar, dairy, or oil-based creamers to their coffee further undermine any health benefits the coffee might have provided.
-Caffeine, sugar, and dairy all have addictive properties, which tend to lead to greater consumption over time and are ultimately detrimental to your physical and mental well-being.
+Too much caffeine can lead to headaches, anxiety, and insomnia and poor sleep quality, which can leave you feeling so tired during the day that you drink more coffee to compensate, creating a vicious cycle of dependence and increasing fatigue.
+Finally, those who add sugar, dairy, or oil-based creamers to their coffee may further undermine its health benefits.[3]
+(Incidentally, research suggests a similar benefit-blocking effect for milk with tea, berries, and chocolate.[4]) Caffeine and sugar also have addictive properties, which tend to lead to greater consumption over time and are ultimately detrimental to your physical and mental well-being.

 (For more on caffeine, read Does Caffeine Have a Place in a Whole Food, Plant-Based Diet?)